Jujutsualfayo/alx-system_engineering-devops/0x19-postmortem/README.md

 information.

 23:22 utc
-Then the gods of code came through( capital G btw sorry) and i decided to ping the database server to ensure that it is actually reacheable over a network setup.
-And there i found the issue.
-Displaying an error message telnet: Unable to connect to remote host: No route to host
+Then the gods of code came through( capital G btw sorry) and i decided to ping the database server to ensure that it is actually reacheable over a network setup. then checked the rules of the firewall (which are many btw but necessary) to see if any were blocking by running sudo iptables -L -n | grep <port>
-.

-23:26 UTC
-Quickly i ran sudo iptables -L -n | grep <port> to check if any firewalls were getting in the way.
-Then sudo iptables -A INPUT -p tcp --dport <port> -j ACCEPT sudo iptables-save to allow any blocked ports causing the  issue.
+and then yes. i found the issue glaring on my screen telnet: Unable to connect to remote host: No route to host and then i quickly ran sudo iptables -A INPUT -p tcp --dport <port> -j ACCEPT sudo iptables-save to allow connection.
-And i finally got the server to accept connections.
+Tada!`

 ## Summation

-After examining the patient.
-The issues was diagnosed as a misconfig where the port handling transaction did not have listening network
+I ended up finding the root cause of the issue as a port misconfig which was not able to connect to a listening network setup/
 ## Prevention

-Test thoroughly  the application before deploying.
+Test the application before deploying.
 This error would have arisen and could have been addressed earlier had the app been tested.

  Status monitoring.
 Enable some uptime-monitoring service such as [UptimeRobot](./https://uptimerobot.com/) to alert instantly upon outage of the website.

-And that friends is how Benj Amin (Haha i meant it) helped solved the puzzle!!